Krishnapriya-prasannan/AI/Image Classification with ResNet50 (or MobileNet)/README.md

-#  Day 2 - Image Classification with ResNet50 (or MobileNet)
+#   Image Classification with ResNet50 (or MobileNet)

 This project is part of my **#100DaysOfAI** challenge.
 On **Day 2**, I built an image classifier using deep learning models (ResNet50 or MobileNet) from TensorFlow Keras.
 The model takes an image as input and predicts its class based on the ImageNet dataset.